wazuh/ossec-puppet/README.md

 # OSSEC Puppet module

-This module installas and configure OSSEC HIDS agent and manager.
+This module installs and configure OSSEC HIDS agent and manager.

 ## Documentation